anmalkov/custom-authorization/README.md

 You can find multiple projects within [src](./src) folder.
 These projects correspond to different types of .NET applications.

 ### [Api.Minimal](./src/Api.Minimal)
-This project shows implementation of this solution for the ASP.NET WebAPI application that is built using Minimal API.
+This project shows implementation of this solution for an ASP.NET Web API application that is built using minimal API.

-- Create a new authorization policy in [Program.cs](./src/Api.Minimal/Program.cs) file:
+- Create a new [authorization policy](https://learn.microsoft.com/aspnet/core/security/authorization/policies) in [Program.cs](./src/Api.Minimal/Program.cs) file:
   ```csharp
     options.AddPolicy("RequireAccessToSecret", policy => policy.RequireRole("AccessToSecret"));
   ```